Today's Articles

 It was not until 1920 that an organized Black league (the Negro National League) survived a full season.
 The second league was formed in 1923 (Eastern Colored League), and the Kansas City Monarchs defeated the Philadelphia Hilldales in the first "colored" World Series.
 Many great teams played in the Negro Leagues, as did many great players.

-The elevation of Jackie Robinson to the Brooklyn Dodgers in 1947 not only opened the doors for other African American players, but it also signaled the end of the Negro Leagues.
+The elevation of Jackie Robinson to the Brooklyn Dodgers in 1947 not only opened the doors for other African American players but also signaled the end of the Negro Leagues.
 Perhaps the biggest misfortune for Negro League players is that segregation made it impossible for their greatest athletes to play against the greatest whites in the major leagues.

 To become a Professional Athlete